7 Ways Naturally Calm People Handle Stress

 They get lost in the moment

-Research suggests that the ability to be present for moment-of-moment experiences is an indicator for overall happiness and a sense of well-being.
+Research suggests that the ability to be present for moment-of-moment experiences is an indicator of overall happiness and a sense of well-being.
 “When our minds wander, we often think about unpleasant things…our worries, our anxieties, our regrets,” says Matt Killingsworth, PhD, a researcher whose data created the landmark study “A Wandering Mind Is an Unhappy Mind.”
-Instead, get lost in the moment you’re actually in, whether it’s surfing the internet, diving into a project for work, reading a captivating book, or focusing on conversation with a friend.
-Here are the truly best ways to maximize your free time.
+Instead, get lost in the moment you’re actually in, whether it’s surfing the internet, diving into a project for work, reading a captivating book, or focusing on a conversation with a friend.
+If you have social anxiety, here are some tips to calm down your mind.

 They give others the benefit of the doubt